datellus/Measuring-Culture-Datellus/README.md

 Notice how I __Add an *__ at the end, this is necessary to work.

-## Transforming PDF Files to Txt Files
+## Step 1 : Transforming PDF Files to Txt Files

 The model uses Text files so the first step is building this txt files.
 You need to run the file __Pdf2Text__ inside the data folder.
 In this folder you need to store all the pdf files that you want to use, particulary in the folder which says __pdf_files__.
 After selecting all the files, open your terminal and run __python pdf2text.py__.
 This will transform all of the pdf files on the pdf folder into __txt format__.
 It will generate two files into the __input folder : documents and document_ids__ both of them are used in the next step.

-## Parsing the text
+## Step 2 : Parsing the text

 The next step is __Parsing__ .
 Running the command __python parse.py__ will parse de text, which means, it will analyze each word and it´s meaning (Part of Speech) in the sentence.
 This is necessary for the final test.
 This step will create a __Parsed Text__ located in the __data/processed/parsed__ folder.

-## Unigrams , Bigrams, Trigrams and Scoring
+## Step 3 : Unigrams , Bigrams, Trigrams and Scoring the Documents

+The final step is running __python inference.py__ .
+This script will take the __Trigrams__ and score each document.
+For a detailed explanation on how this scoring system works, you can check the __Debugging Score Notebook__ .
+This script will output 3 types of scores : __TF , TFIDF and WFIDF__ according to the paper.

+## OBSERVATIONS

+The precedding code was built for __INFERENCE__ purposes only.
+It was pretrained using the original 1963 documents from the original repo.
+If you want to retrain a model, follow the steps below

+## Training From Scratch